Help create positive change. If you or a family member experienced care at MedStar St. Mary’s, come and join PFACQS!

 Hospital leadership on the Patient and Family Advisory Council on Quality and Safety (PFACQS) learned about the landmarks from community member Kathleen Hammet (bottom left).
 The Hollywood resident comes from a medical military family and has visited many different facilities herself.
 As a result of Kathleen’s own experience in using a visual marker system, the rehabilitation team at MedStar St. Mary’s decided to implement a similar approach to measure a patient’s progress.

-The icons, created by the hospital’s marketing team in honor of our county’s Chesapeake Bay heritage, went up in early April.
+The icons, created by the hospital’s marketing team in honor of our county’s Chesapeake Bay heritage, went up in the spring of 2017.
 Director of Rehabilitation Medicine Virginia Morris, OTR/L, MPH, and her team are extremely pleased with results.
 And 100 percent of the total knee and hip replacement patients who have used the markers passed their 100-feet walking requirement.
 Virginia said they’ve received positive feedback from patients and their physical therapists.
 “It’s encouraging to see that the PFACQS program really helps implement patient friendly improvements and that this program is making a real difference for our patients,” she said.